 If you are not actively promoting your posts on Pinterest, you are missing out on a lot of traffic!!

 Your blog is your business!
 Your Pinterest account should not be a personal account.
-If it is, you are not taking advantage of all t has to offer.
+If it is, you are not taking advantage of all it has to offer.
 I suggest a business account AND using Rich Pins.
 Here is how you can create Rich Pins on Pinterest

 If you are not sure how to use Pinterest to market your blog, here are some links to great courses on it

-Mistake #3 – Not Using Vertical Pins
+Mistakes Bloggers Make – #3 – Not Using Vertical Pins or Text on Pins

 Ok maybe you already have your account set up and you are using Pinterest but you are not getting traffic and people aren’t re-pinning your content.